 Financial Recovery Assistance

-Glenn Budden (Rural Financial Counsellor) will be in Hughenden to assist with QRIDA Recovery Grants, Farm Household Allowance, cash flows and assistance with financial issues for primary producers.
+Glenn Budden (Rural Financial Counsellor) will be in Hughenden on Tuesdays to assist with QRIDA Recovery Grants, Farm Household Allowance, cash flows and assistance with financial issues for primary producers.

 Please call Glenn on 0467 208 451 to make an appointment.

 Australian Government Disaster Recovery Payment $1,000 per adult and $400 for each child.
 Please note, you have until 30 August 2019 to make a claim.

 Disaster Recovery Allowance for short term payment if a disaster directly affects your income.
 Please note, you have until 30 August 2019 to make a claim.